cgarren/beat-bracket/README.md

 - Option to include/exclude remixes (would have to be word detection or regex based, beta first)
 - Make the bracket from a spotify playlist
 - Full Mobile support (including songButton stretching toggle)
-- Fix byes
+- Fix byes (make it possible to work with odd numbers of songs)
 - Use spotify metrics to filter (only kanye's slow songs, danceable songs, etc...)
 - Make created playlist description fit on mobile
 - Generate picture with just final four/eight for easy sharing.
 Maybe some pretty sharable grpahics that just show the winner and artist
 - Once a column is finished zoom/scale the bracket to make it easier to do the next column
-- Toggle to enable/disable songButton stretching to show the full
+- Toggle to enable/disable songButton stretching to show the full song name